NeuroStar® TMS Therapy

 Even though these strategies may sound easy, they can be daunting for someone in the midst of a depressive episode.
 Feelings of failure, hopelessness, or fatigue can seem insurmountable.
 That’s why it’s vital to find depression treatment that works for you, making symptoms more manageable so that you can work on regaining your motivation.

-how TMS works: An electromagnetic coil is placed on the scalp, near the left temple.
+Medication and talk therapy such as CBT are first line treatments.
+TMS can be effective when you find those methods aren’t giving you the results you want.
+TMS is a non-invasive outpatient treatment for depression that can help alleviate symptoms, including lack of motivation.
+This is how TMS works: An electromagnetic coil is placed on the scalp, near the left temple.
 Gentle magnetic pulses are sent through the coil to the targeted areas of the brain.
 The pulses become electrical currents that activate the brain’s nerve cells to restore brain function and ease symptoms.

 Treatment sessions are brief, between 18 and 45 minutes long, and you’ll remain comfortably seated the whole time.
 There are minimal side effects—mild headaches or scalp discomfort are the most common—and no downtime so you can drive yourself to and from treatment.
 A course of treatment usually includes TMS every weekday for four to six weeks, followed by some less-frequent treatments for a while.
-If you’re feeling motivated to make meaningful change in your life,
+If you’re feeling motivated to make meaningful change in your life, schedule your free consultation to see if TMS is right for you.

-Take our 6 question quiz to see if TMS therapy could be right for you
+Take our short quiz to see if TMS therapy or nasal esketamine could be right for you

-Subscribe for mental health, self-care, and TMS therapy updates for those affected by treatment-resistant depression or OCD.
+Subscribe for mental health, self-care, and TMS therapy and nasal esketamine updates for those affected by treatment-resistant depression or OCD.

 By providing your email address, you are consenting to receive blog updates from Greenbrook TMS Inc. You may unsubscribe from these alerts at any time by following the “unsubscribe” link at the bottom of email alerts.
 At Greenbrook TMS Inc. we take the privacy and security of your personal information seriously.
 To learn more about how we protect your personal information, please refer to our Privacy Policy.